pawa4272/Capstone-Project/README.md

 # Modeling

-Best Model: Logistic Regression
+- Best Model: Logistic Regression
-Sensitivity: 0.6896
+- Sensitivity: 0.6896
-Specificity: 0.7388
+- ecificity: 0.7388

 # Next Steps

-Train the data with other models
+- Train the data with other models
-Apply grid search to the best model
+- Apply grid search to the best model
-Add / remove other features to get the optimal solution
+- Add / remove other features to get the optimal solution